MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/set-authentication-identity.md

 ### Sign in by using a local identity or external identity

-The following image shows a sign in option with using a local account, or by selecting an external identity provider.
+Users can sign in with using a local account, or by selecting an external identity provider.

-### Sign up by using a local identity or external identity

-The following image shows a sign-up screen to register with using a local account, or by selecting an external identity provider.

 ### Redeem an invitation code manually

-The following image shows the option to redeem an invitation using the invitation code.
+You can also choose to have users redeem an invitation using the invitation code.

 ## Forgot password or password reset